wttech/Sling-Query/README.md

 #### Laziness

 All operations are lazy (except `prev()` and sometimes `not()`).
-It means that `SlingQuery` won't read resources until it's actually necessary.
+It means that `SlingQuery` won't read any resources until it's actually necessary.
 Example:

     $(resource).children().children().first();

-`children().children()` construnction means that we want to read all grand-children of the given resource.
+`children().children()` construction reads all grand-children of the given resource.
 However, the last method limits the output to the first found resource.
-As a result, `SlingQuery` won't iterate over all children and grand-children, it will simply take the first child of the `resource` and return its first child.
+As a result, `SlingQuery` won't iterate over all children and grand-children, but it will simply take the first child of the `resource` and return its first child.

 #### Immutability